grasmarcussanti129/ci-testing-automation/CONTRIBUTING.md

 - Follow the existing code style to maintain consistency.
 - Write tests for new features and ensure existing tests pass.
 - Update relevant documentation as needed.
+- Ensure your pull request has a descriptive title and detailed explanation of your changes.

 Thank you for contributing!